The tip of the North Island - where the Pacific ocean

 Northland is a dream location for motor caravanners!
 Stunning beaches in peaceful locations Kauri forests, fresh water lakes, historic museums, farmers markets,and chocolate factories.
 There are some great fishing locations, forest walks, and boat trips.

 The Whangarei District Council has embraced self-contained motor caravanners, and there are excellent places to stay from within the city precincts to tiny coastal communities in the wider Whangarei district.

 The warm, sub-tropical climate makes it a great 'shoulder-season' destination, but we enjoy motorhoming through Northland all year round.

-You'll find farmers markets in towns like Mangawhai, Waipu, Kerikeri and Paihia, where you can stock up on locally grown produce and specialty goods that you won't find any any supermarkets.
+You'll find farmers markets in towns like Mangawhai, Waipu, Kerikeri and Paihia, where you can stock up on locally grown produce and specialty goods that you won't find in any supermarkets.
 A great example of this is locally grown olive oil, some of which is rated as the best in the world - and you can sample before you buy.